AfroDex/backend-replacement/README.md

 ## License

-Copyright (C) 2018, Arseniy Ivanov and Bitcratic Contributors
+Copyright (C) 2019, Arseniy Ivanov, Bitcratic & AfroDex Contributors

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published